emschu/archivebox-quick-add/README.md

 - Allows you quickly adding a link to ArchiveBox.
     - If your clipboard contains a valid URL, it will be set to the input field on app's startup
+    - Shortcut: Type `Ctrl+Return` to archive input link
 - Use a borderless window (default: `true`)
 - Close app after archive submission (default: `true`)
-- Check if URL was added (default: `false`)
+- Check if URL was added (default: `true`)
 - Customize the appearance
 - Available in multiple languages
 - Have an idea or a question? -> Open an [issue](https://github.com/emschu/archivebox-quick-add/issues/new)

 ## Upcoming features

 - Add tags to a URL
-- Choose archiving method instead of using all
+- Select archiving method instead of using all by default
 - Provide depth to archiver

 ## Install, Build and Run